| | | | | Learning

 items, using their bread slice as a plate (called a trencher) for the meat

+and cheese.
 9. All proceed to eat, drink and

 be merry!
 10. Conclude the session, and sing